python-attrs/attrs/.github/CONTRIBUTING.rst

 The built documentation can then be found in ``docs/_build/html/``.

-To avoid committing code that violates our style guide, we strongly advice you to install pre-commit_ [#f1]_ hooks:
+To avoid committing code that violates our style guide, we strongly advise you to install pre-commit_ [#f1]_ hooks:

 .. code-block:: bash